How to Win at Fortress

 We want to clear a second column, but there doesn't seem any obvious way to do so, nor are there any obvious free moves which will make progress without using up our empty column.
 Column 8 looks promising, but if we simply reverse the five-six-seven of clubs into the empty column and play the five of hearts onto the four, we will be stuck, since the four of clubs won't play onto the seven.
 However, a clever maneuver will enable us to clear column eight.
 After reversing the five-six-seven of clubs into the empty column 4, move the four of hearts onto the five!
 This frees the jack of spades, and we can put the queen of spades there to regain an empty column.
 Now reverse the seven-six-five of clubs into the empty second column (see below).

 Now the four of clubs has somewhere to go, and reversing the four-five of hearts allows column 8 to clear (four of clubs on five, four of diamonds on five, ace of spades to foundation).
-If we can get the ace of hearts to the foundation, we can clear all of column 1 (since we can see that the twos would go to the foundation and the remaining cards have places to go).
+If we can get the ace of hearts to the foundation, we can clear all of column 1 (since we can see that after reversing the four-through-eight of diamonds, the twos would go to the foundation and the remaining cards have places to go).
 But we still only have one empty column, and we need to get the ten of spades uncovered.
 Reverse the queen-jack of spades, play the queen of diamonds on the king, and the ten of spades on the jack.
 Now we can reverse the eight-nine of spades and then put them on the ten.
-Now the ace of hearts goes to the foundation, and we reverse the five-through-eight of diamonds.
+Now the ace of hearts goes to the foundation, and we reverse the four-through-eight of diamonds.
 The twos (and three of spades from column 3) autoplay, then the jack of diamonds goes onto the queen, the queen of clubs onto the jack, and the ten of diamonds on the jack.

 The full sequence of moves is: